archesproject/arches/README.md

 ##### Support for previous releases

 Functional releases will be supported until the next functional release.
 After that users are expected to upgrade to the latest release on [pypi.python.org](https://pypi.python.org/pypi/arches)

+#### A test for a PR we're gonna throw away

+As tempted as I am to cut up here, well, it's best to keep things professional.
+Alas.
+Anyway, this PR will be rejected if Legion GIS's fork is broken in the way we think it is. n ts n ts n ts